ytoyama/robocar/notes.md

 ```

 The <speed> can usually be 9600, but ZMP RoboCar uses the practical max speed
 of RS-232C, 115200.
-The <number> is the logical number corresponding to each
+The unit of speeds is bps.
-serial cable connected to your host computer.
-When you are using only one, it
+The <number> is the logical number corresponding to each serial cable connected
-should be 0.
+to your host computer.
+When you are using only one, it should be 0.